1 Introduction

 The majority of Athenians lived in Attica.

-Athenians also lived in Boeotia, Euboea, Delos, Crete, Sardinia, the Italian peninsula, Thracia, the western coast of the Black Sea, Aeolis, Ionia, Pamphylia, and Libya.
+Athenians also lived in Boeotia, Euboea, Delos, Crete, Sardinia, the Italian peninsula, Thracia, the western coast of the Black Sea, Aeolis, Pamphylia, and Libya.

 The Bottiaeans, who changed their name from Athenians, lived in Macedonia.